 circuit in the early 70's at the time when the ballrooms were the

 only way to make "real" money in Ireland.
-Growing up in Dublin,
+Born in 1940,

 Danny quit school when he was fourteen and over the next few years,